cl4es/cl4es.github.io/_posts/2021-02-23-Faster-Charset-Decoding.md

 Taking the constant overhead of the `InputStreamReader` into account, `readStringReader` now trails `readStringDirect` by roughly a factor of 2.2x, and exhibits similar scaling.

 At the 25000 input length data point the optimization sped things up by almost a factor of 10 for US-ASCII.
-In the PR that has now been integrated I improved every applicable built-in `CharsetDecoder`, so that they can take this intrinsified fast-path when input is ASCII.
+In the aforementioned [PR](https://github.com/openjdk/jdk/pull/2574) - which has now been [integrated](https://github.com/openjdk/jdk/commit/433096a45ea847e2e2ae8cd5a100971939f6a11f) - I sought to improve every applicable built-in `CharsetDecoder`.
+Perhaps less work than it sounds since many of them inherit from a few base types that could be optimized.
+The result is many charset decoders can take this intrinsified fast-path when reading ASCII.

 Before:
 ```